omeka/omeka-s-enduser/docs/modules/mapping.md

 You cannot set marker labels or marker images in CSV Import.

 You cannot [batch-edit](../content/items.md#batch-actions) mapping values after items are in your system, only edit them manually one item at a time, or batch-revise mapping data using CSV Import.

+## Searching for map data

+Items with information filled out in their mapping metadata fields (i.e. with markers on the map) can be searched with fields that the Mapping module adds to the advanced search fields in the admin and public views.
+These two fields are optional (turned off by default) on [individual sites](../sites/site_settings.md#settings).

+"Add geographic location to advanced search" will add three fields that allow users to search by location: they must provide an address, as well as a distance (in numbers) and select a unit (kilometres or miles).

+"Search by map marker presence" provides users with the values of "Has map markers" or "Has no map markers".

 ## Adding map blocks to a site